 - Place cranberries and orange juice in a medium stockpot and bring to a boil.

-- Reduce heat to medium for an additional 5-10 minutes, until cranberries burst
+- Reduce heat to medium for an additional 5-10 minutes, until all cranberries burst.
+You can press them with a wooden spoon or silicon spatula after 5 minutes to speed this process.

-- Reduce to a simmer and cook an additional 10-15 minutes with cover tilted
+- Stir well before reducing to a simmer and cook an additional 10 minutes with lid tilted.

-- Use as a side dish or over your favorite fall meals and snack
+- Use as a side dish or over your favorite fall meals.